afm1g15/CRCalibration/README.md

     where functionName is the name of the main function in the srcs file and configName is the appropriate settings file for this analysis

-where:

-- `inList`: A .txt or .list file which houses the list of input files to read
-- `nFiles`: Number of such files to read over